 Marinduque – the lenten capital of the Philippines is renowned for a weeklong celebration of the Holy Week with its unique rites and rituals dotting the beautiful island province.
 Mogpog, the town where the festival started, holds the skilled Morion mask makers and, I think, has the most traditional and solemn way of observing the festive occasion.

-Now, what do I understand with Moriones Festival before my intended visit?
+Now, what do I understand with the Moriones Festival before my intended visit?

 Growing up in another lenten “Mecca” in the Philippines, Province of Pampanga, where the gory tradition of flagellating wounded backs and carrying cross dot the streets, seeing Moriones Festival from the news and digital media seems to be a colorful and festive occasion.
 At first thought, it was a grand fashion event depicting Roman soldiers with varying degrees of creativity.
 It was also a big question for me why Marinduque is the Lenten Capital of the Philippines, where Pampanga has the intense and bloody ways of celebrating it, attracting local and international media to capture the crucifixion of penitents in different sites.

 What have I learned about the Moriones Festival?